 Utilization of frequencies

 A set of SARPs were added to volume V of Annex 10 to the Convention on International Civil Aviation.
-In respect of the operation of C2 Links as an application of the FSS, the list of frequency bands contained in Res.
+In respect of the operation of UAS CNPC links as an application of the FSS, the list of frequency bands contained in Res.
 155 (REV. WRC-19) was added.
 For the use of these frequency bands elements of the Resolution 155 are covered in these SARPs such as:

 Notification of the earth station on-board a remotely piloted aircraft (RPA) with station class “UG”